bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.4218755468066493in"} -->

-First, let\'s look at this table when I make the screen really small.
+First, let&apos;s look at this table when I make the screen really small.
-Here we go, as I make it smaller and smaller it\'s just going to shrink everything down.
-I mean, there\'s not really much I can do for it.
+Here we go, as I make it smaller and smaller it&apos;s just going to shrink everything down.
+I mean, there&apos;s not really much I can do for it.

-I\'m going to make it a little bit better and just to make things a little bit more interesting, let\'s add a little bit more content.
-That way we can see, well, maybe it didn\'t need to be responsive.
+I&apos;m going to make it a little bit better and just to make things a little bit more interesting, let&apos;s add a little bit more content.
+That way we can see, well, maybe it didn&apos;t need to be responsive.
 There we go.
 Now I have a much bigger page.
-So, I\'m going to save it, and I\'m going to resize again.
-Now as you can see, it\'s just kind of squishing everything in smaller and smaller.
+So, I&apos;m going to save it, and I&apos;m going to resize again.
+Now as you can see, it&apos;s just kind of squishing everything in smaller and smaller.
 Eventually, my browser gets a scrollbar at the bottom.
-But it\'s the entire browser, not just the table.
+But it&apos;s the entire browser, not just the table.

-So, let\'s go back and make this bigger.
+So, let&apos;s go back and make this bigger.
 If you add table responsive right here, if you do what I did and you save it and you make it smaller, still nothing happened.
-That\'s because if you want to use table responsive, you need to put this class on the parent container, all right.
-I\'m going to go here, so I\'m going to add the class equals responsive, oops, table responsive, to the div class.
+That&apos;s because if you want to use table responsive, you need to put this class on the parent container, all right.
+I&apos;m going to go here, so I&apos;m going to add the class equals responsive, oops, table responsive, to the div class.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 311. scroll bar example (191) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->